uber/cadence/docs/03_goclient/15_sessions.md

 # Sessions

-The session framework provides a straight-forward interface for scheduling multiple activities on a single worker without requiring you to manually specify the task list name.
+The session framework provides a straightforward interface for scheduling multiple activities on a single worker without requiring you to manually specify the task list name.
 It also includes features like **concurrent session limitation** and **worker failure detection**.

 ## Use Cases